Lusito/CoverflowAltTab/README.md

 #### Gnome-Shell ####

-Make sure you are on the appropriate branch for your Gnome-Shell version (3.4 is the default, there is also one for 3.2) and download the extension.
+Make sure you are on the appropriate branch for your Gnome-Shell version (3.6 is the default, there is also one for 3.4 and 3.2) and download the extension.

   1. Copy the folder "CoverflowAltTab@dmo60.de" to `~/.local/share/gnome-shell/extensions/`.

-  2. Use Gnome-Tweak-Tool (aka Advanced Settings) to enable the extension.
 (Eventually you have to restart Gnome-Shell: Press Alt+F2, type 'r' and enter)

+  2. Use Gnome-Tweak-Tool (aka Advanced Settings) or [extensions.gnome.org](https://extensions.gnome.org/local/) to enable the extension.

 #### Cinnamon ####

 Switch to branch Cinnamon or head over to [Cinnamon-Spices](http://cinnamon-spices.linuxmint.com/extensions/view/3) to download the extension for Cinnamon.

   1. Copy the folder "CoverflowAltTab@dmo60.de" to `~/.local/share/cinnamon/extensions/`.
+(Eventually you have to restart Cinnamon: Press Alt+F2, type 'r' and enter)

   2. Enable the extension in Cinnamon Settings.
 (Eventually you have to restart Cinnamon: Press Alt+F2, type 'r' and enter)